sallynorthmore/labscreens/README.md

 ### Technical requirements

 The current site is set to display on a 1080 x 1920 touch screen, using the most recent version of Chrome.
+Open index.html in your Chrome browser.

 ### Technical Setup